 Akin to #3, placing your mason jars near the bar is another way to encourage guests to use them as such.
 The best way to do so is to use glass drink dispensers (stacking dispensers will save you room!) labeled with a beverage and placed alongside your lovely mason jars.

 Mistake #6: No straws for apprehensive sippers.

 Let’s be honest.
 Most people don’t like drinking out of an awkward mason jar with its awkward glass ridges.
 Go one step further to delight your guests AND add a decorative touch with straws.
 Striped straws or polka dotted straws are just a few ways to up the fun factor.
-You can also turn yours into a tumbler with a lid and a re-usable straws, like this super fun tumbler spotted at Unuseless Goods.
+You can also turn yours into a tumbler with a lid and a reusable straw.
+Stainless steel straws are always a good option, too.

 Mistake #7: Forgetting additional glassware.